getspooky/create-express-app/website/docs/README.md

 You will be prompted to pick a template.
 Supported template are :

-- ES5
+- cra-template-es5
-- ES6
+- cra-template-es6
-- TypeScript
+- cra-template-typescript

 Each template comes with a basic `Jest` + `ESLint` setup.